tjebo/eye/README.md

 ```

 Often enough, there are right eye / left eye columns for more than one
-variable, e.g., for both IOP and VA. `myop` helps you clean this mess.
+variable, e.g., for both IOP and VA. `myop` helps you clean this mess
+and will detect IOP and VA columns automatically.

 ``` r
 messy_df